People of Glassell Park: Miguel Martinez | KCET

 People of Glassell Park: Miguel Martinez

-I go to Sotomayor, the new high school that they just built on San Fernando Roadd.
+I go to Sotomayor, the new high school that they just built on San Fernando Road.
 I feel like it's a good school.
 It's an eclectic mix of different races.
 I also like going to the river here because around here it's not that hard to get to.
 It's just across the train tracks right there.
-You can see it from the San Fernando Park, which is the Rio de Los Angeles state park, but around here we call it the San Fernando Park.
+You can see it from the San Fernando Park, which is the Rio de Los Angeles State Park, but around here we call it the San Fernando Park.

 The above interview is transcribed and edited from the following interview: